AKalakota23/cse15l-lab-reports/LabReport3.md

 Indicators of success --We endorse a common vision of diversity and goal for achievement on the national, state and local levels,
 ```
+This input works by adding marks to any line and when you press ' followed by the marked letter, you are sent back to the marked line.
+In this case, we are using "a" as the marked letter and using it to go back to the position we marked.

 Input:
 ```